 AutoZone is closely pursuing Booking Holdings.
 At this time, the company’s shares are being sold for $1,989 each.
 Since its founding in 1979, AutoZone has experienced tremendous expansion all around the United States.
 The company, which focuses on vehicle repair, currently runs more than 6,000 locations across 49 states.
 In terms of selling alternative auto parts and components, it is now ranked second.

 8. Cable ONE: $1,806 per share

 Graham Holdings Company, a provider of telecommunication services with headquarters in the US, is now known as Cable ONE.
 With more than 800,000 users, the company, which launched in 1997, is presently the seventh-largest cable provider in the US.
 It has its headquarters in Phoenix and provides a range of services, such as cable TV, phone, and internet.
-This company is among those with the most expensive stocks, with a single share costing $1,806 to purchase.
+This company is among those with the priciest stocks, with a single share costing $1,806 to purchase.

 You can see that the world’s most expensive stocks don’t always have the most costly stock shares.
 For example, our list glaringly omits Apple and Microsoft.
 Due to the fact that these businesses distribute the share price to make them more accessible to individual investors, this is the case.
 You must look beyond the nominal price of a share in order to truly determine how costly it is.